shuup/shuup/doc/ref/provides.rst

     Lists of frontend URLs to be prepended to the usual frontend URLs.
     Most of the time, ``front_urls`` should do.

+``front_line_properties_descriptor``
+    Object that returns properties for order source lines and order lines to be rendered in the basket and order detail views.
+    The objects must inherit from the `~shuup.front.utils.order_source.BaseLinePropertiesDescriptor` base class.

 ``notify_action``
     Notification framework `~shuup.notify.Action` classes.